 - Check the embryos for potential problems in the embryo to let you decide if you want to continue with the pregnancy.

 - Allow carriers of genetic disorders to safely plan a pregnancy with a significantly lower risk of passing those disorders on to their children.

 - Improve the chances of a healthy pregnancy by selecting the healthiest, best quality embryos for transferring to the uterus.

 Limitations and Risks of PGD Testing

 - If the results are not recorded carefully, an embryo with a chromosomal defect could be transferred to the uterus and healthy embryos are discarded

-- Not all genetic diseases can be detected – like the ones that begin to show only when the carrier reaches middle age.
-PGD/PGS greatly improves the chances of conceiving a child without a genetic disorder but it does not completely eliminate the risk.
+- Not all genetic diseases can be detected—it is not a comprehensive test and cannot not screen for all possible genetic problems.
+Disease like the ones that begin to show only when the carrier reaches middle age may also not be detected.
+PGD greatly improves the chances of conceiving a child without a genetic disorder but it does not completely eliminate the risk

 - Chorionic villus sampling (CVS) – biopsy of the placenta at 10 -12 weeks of pregnancy to detect for fetal genetic abnormalities.
 If detected, you may have to consider an abortion.

 - Amniocentesis – performed 16 to 18 of pregnancy.
 In this test the amniotic fluid is checked for genetic abnormality in the fetus.